richarddwang/electra_pytorch/README.md

 }
 ```
 ## This implementation.
-**I will join RC2020 so maybe this will become another paper then.
+**I will join RC2020 so maybe there will be another paper for this implementation then.
 Be sure to check here again when you cite this implementation.**
 ```
 @misc{electra_pytorch,
   author = {Richard Wang},